pbering/invokecommand-blog/src/Blog.Website/Posts/dotnet-head-for-xmcloud.md

 tags: Sitecore, xmcloud, dotnet
 ---

-During Symposium 2022 a few weeks back I felt inspired to explorer how we can get a nice modern developer experience using .NET 6 and XM Cloud.
+During Symposium 2022 a few weeks back I felt inspired to explore how we can get a nice modern developer experience using .NET 6 and XM Cloud.

 Most topics during Symposium was around using Next.js / Vercel and it seems that Sitecore is pretty excited about that and not giving .NET 6 much attention.